11th Grade Checklist

 During the school year, you will have too many other things and other tests to prepare for.
 But in the summer, you have the freedom to devote yourself to test prep and make huge improvements in just several weeks.

 Take our SAT Prep programs, offered in groups and one-to-one sessions, to master the upcoming SAT.
 Or check out our self-paced, online lecture series, ACT Connect, that combines module based lessons, practice assignments, and full-length simulation ACT Tests for convenient, quality ACT Prep.
-For Summer 2024, our Early Bird Discount gives you 20% off your registration when you make a $300 deposit and another 5% off if you pay in full before 3/31!
+Our Exclusive Summer Sale (available June 11-15) gives you 15% off summer 2024 group classes when you make a $300 deposit and another 5% off if you pay in full!
 Plus, earn an additional 10% off through out select course package discounts!

 It’s important to put thought into which test you will take and what your target score should be.
 Check out these free resources to help you make these important decisions: